F

 If an employer, supervisor, or manager learned about your medical condition or genetic information through gossip or workplace conversation, or that information was disclosed by another employee (as it happened in your situation), this way of acquiring that information is not illegal.
 That does not change the fact, however, that your employer, supervisor, or manager is still legally bound to keep this information confidential.

-Answering the second part of your question (“What can I do to get my supervisor to stop gossiping about my medical condition?”), our Los Angeles employment law attorney at Rager & Yoon – Employment Lawyers advises you to either (1) go straight to your supervisor and let her know that you want her to stop gossiping and want this information kept confidential, or (2) go to your Human Resources (HR) department and let them know that your rights under GINA have been violated.
+Answering the second part of your question (“What can I do to get my supervisor to stop gossiping about my medical condition?”), our Los Angeles employment attorney at Rager & Yoon – Employment Lawyers advises you to either (1) go straight to your supervisor and let her know that you want her to stop gossiping and want this information kept confidential, or (2) go to your Human Resources (HR) department and let them know that your rights under GINA have been violated.

 Let our lawyers evaluate your case and help you learn about your legal options.
 Get a free consultation by calling at 310-527-6994.